Working as a Writing Consultant

 - Fall 2022 Bear CLAW Employee Orientation: TBD

 Required Training Course

-New Bear CLAW Employees are expected to enroll in IDS 310 Leadership Seminar, a one credit course.
+New Bear CLAW Employees are expected to enroll in IDS 310 Leadership Seminar, a one credit, first block, blended course.
 We pay for the course and the textbook.
 The class is designed for the study and practical application of leadership skills that will benefit student leaders working with a variety of campus programs and students and may be repeated to a total of 6 hours.
 More information will be provided to those hired to work in the Writing Center.

 For these reasons, consultants should be outgoing and possess strong interpersonal and communication skills.

 - At least a junior in good academic standing

 - Need at least a 3.35 GPA in all courses (Note: We believe that your GPA is not always indicative of your talent; however, lower GPAs are under stiff competition!)

 - Need to commit to the Center for at least one entire semester

 - Should plan to work between 10 to 20 hours per week.
 Must be friendly, responsible, patient, and professional

 - Interested in working with writers in an online environment as well as face-to-face